justinkeeth/ActiveDirectoryHomeLab/README.md

 Windows 11 Setup (No Internet)

-During setup, press Shift + F10.
+During setup, press Shift + F10 (This following command will allow us to bypass the Network Requirement to be Online).

-Run:

-OOBE\BYPASSNRO
+Run: OOBE\BYPASSNRO

 Continue installation offline.